Carlos Santana Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in MLB.
+- The Astros pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.78 team ERA ranks ninth among all MLB pitching staffs.
+- The Astros' 4.08 team ERA ranks ninth across all MLB pitching staffs.

-- Astros pitchers combine to give up 11 total home runs at a clip of one per game (to rank 15th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs allowed (14 total, 1.2 per game).

-- The Astros will send Javier (1-0) to make his third start of the season.
+- Urquidy (0-0) pitches for the Astros to make his third start of the season.

-- His most recent time out came on Wednesday against the Detroit Tigers, when the righty went six innings, surrendering one earned run while allowing five hits.
+- In his last time out on Friday, the righty threw 5 1/3 innings against the Minnesota Twins, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.